 3. Don’t be afraid to ask for a taste

-If you’re at a restaurant, often your waiter or the sommelier will make pairing suggestions.
-For instance, if you order the rainbow trout, the staff might suggest pairing it with a white Burgundy.
-But you may not know if you like white Burgundy because you’ve never tried it before.
+If you’re at a restaurant, your waiter or the sommelier can make pairing suggestions.
+For instance, if you order the rainbow trout, the staff might suggest pairing it with Vermentino.
+But you may not know if you like Vermentino because you’ve never tried it before.

 4. Find a local wine club or group

-Wine is not the cheapest hobby out there, and it can get pricey to try new wines.
-If you join a wine lovers’ club (Meetup.com is a great place to find clubs) you can try many new wines and share the cost with other enthusiasts.
+Wine is not the cheapest hobby out there, and it can get pricey to experiment with new wines.
+If you join a wine lovers’ club (Meetup.com is a great place to find them) you can experience many new wines and share the cost with other enthusiasts.

 And since wine is a great hobby for facilitating friendly conversation, learning about wine makes it easy to find new friends.